 The school uses Pira Assessments to inform teacher judgement.

 Maths is important for our everyday lives.
 It is also enjoyable andexciting.
 Our teaching is based on a broad, structured and practical approach.
 The children are taught to develop an understanding of mathematical ideas and skills, such as reasoning, thinking, estimating and problem solving, and to acquire the necessary language.
 This is achieved through a variety of practical tasks and experiences.
 Our children learn about; number, including the ‘four rules’ and time tables; shape and space, measure, algebra and handling data.
 Mental arithmetic, the use of calculators and computers all play an important part in the children’s mathematical development.
 Most importantly, these skills are applied in practical ways to solve real problems.
 We hope that our children will develop a positive attitude to mathematics.
+Teachers follow the White Rose scheme of work.

 Science is all around us and the children learn by exploring and investigating their world and developing enquiring minds.
-We offer our children appropriate experiences for their level of development, from performing simple experiments withmagnets and circuits to examining living things such as plants,animals, insects and themselves.
+We offer our children appropriate experiences for their level of development, from performing simple experiments with magnets and circuits to examining living things such as plants,animals, insects and themselves.

 The children are introduced to the use of the computer from the Early Years.
 An important aspect of ICT is computer use which will help the children to work in and understand our ever increasing technological world.
 A computer suite has been developed within the school and further computers, PCs, laptops and tablets plus digital overhead projectors and interactive whiteboards in every classroom have further enhanced the ICT capabilities and skills of the pupils.
+All children are also taught how to stay safe on line.

 Children are given opportunities to design and make objects for a purpose, for example, from a simple birthday card to a working model.